githubopencv/myopencv/README.md

     My skills are Game State and I have a knowledge in Game Engines.
 I can adapt and learn quickly, having created networked     games, AI, controllers, and have exported to Mobile devices as well as to PCs but never to a market.

 Scott Stewart
     Studying computer engineering and would like to be a hardware programmer.
 I enjoy coding and I am a very competitive person.
-I am the driving force behind all parts of competition for our game

 James Villanueva
     Studying Computer Engineering with an emphasis on hardware programming.
 I spend a lot of time programming, as well as playing sports and making pizzas.